 How many children does Federer have?

 Federer has four children with his wife, Mirka.
 The couple have two sets of twins; two girls, Charlene Riva and Myla Rose, born on 24th July, 2009, and two boys, Leo and Lenny, born on 6th May, 2014.
 His four children attended Federer’s 19th Grand Slam title, at Wimbledon in 2017.

 Why is Federer called the GOAT?

 Federer is considered by many as the GOAT (“Greatest Of All Time”), as much for all the silverware he accumulated, an objective criteria, as his game style, which is more subjective.
-The Swiss holds the joint record for Grand Slam titles, with 20 (six at the Australian Open, one French Open, eight at Wimbledon and five at the US Open).
+The Swiss has won 20 Grand Slam titles (six at the Australian Open, one French Open, eight at Wimbledon and five at the US Open).
 Federer has won 103 ATP Tour titles and still holds the record for most titles at the season-ending ATP Finals, with six.

 Roger Federer won $130,594,339 in prize money in a glittering career.
 But his off-court earnings far outstrip what he has earned on it.
 Helped by life-time deals with the likes of Credit Suisse and Lindt and long-term deals with companies including Uniqlo, Barilla and Rolex, he earned $95 million off the court in 2022/23 alone, more than any other athlete in the world, according to Forbes.